shirakoslurper/arbisui/README.md

 Note:

+**I know this repo is a mess and old and terribly inefficient, but I have no intention of improving on this in public (I've got a private fork I might touch maybe).
+This was a noob completely out of his depth eating a lot of glass.
+But if you have questions I might answer.**

 This was actually pretty competitive I first got it running.
 Especially on the longer path opportunities (3+ hops).

 But it's since fallen behind as I've left it to stagnate due to the explosion of the number of markets (it's a lot of requests to make and paths to optimize over) and to the dominance of new DEXes that have popped up.
 Cetus remains #1 but DeepBook, Aftermath, and FlowX have come ahead of KriyaDex and Turbos.